Rowan Welcome, BS, CVT

 Emergency/trauma medicine is Rachael’s favorite area of medicine, but she has developed an interest in critical care in recent years.
 Rachael has a great passion for helping animals of all species and their human counterparts through emergency situations with compassion and patience.

 In her spare time Rachael is an avid reader and student, practices Jiu Jitsu and spends her time with her husband and their three rowdy dogs.

 Client Care Supervisor

 Angelina grew up in Riverside California.
 She has always had a passion for helping animals and people in need.
 She spent the first part of her career as an Animal Control Officer.
 After taking time to start a family she returned to the animal field here at Route 66 Veterinary ER.
 She has been working tirelessly as a receptionist and now a Client Care Supervisor with us.

 In her spare time, she raises a beautiful family and a sweet fur baby Rottweiler named Rodger.
 Her hobbies and passions include camping with the family, crocheting with her oldest child, fishing, watching movies, and baking.

 Veterinary Social Worker

-Juliette is a native to New Mexico, born in Santa Fe.
-She completed her Bachelor’s and Master Degree in Social Work at New Mexico Highland’s University with a minor in Psychology and Anthropology.
-She has been a licensed Social Worker since 2009, practicing in the fields of Gerontology and Developmental Disabilities.
-She is passionate about educating and helping others navigate through life challenges.
+Our social worker has a Bachelor’s and Master Degree in Social Work at New Mexico Highland’s University with a minor in Psychology and Anthropology.
+They have been a licensed Social Worker since 2009, practicing in the fields of Gerontology and Developmental Disabilities.
+Our veterinary social worker is passionate about educating and helping others navigate through life challenges.

 SuPURRvisor and Therapy Cat